vikasakankshasharma-jpg/team4job/README.md

     *   Upon completion, a formal invoice from the Installer to the Job Giver is automatically generated and made available on the job details page.

 ### Exception & Recovery Workflows
-*   **Mutual Cancellation (The "Cancellation Deadlock" Fix):**
-    *   To prevent unnecessary disputes for mutually agreed-upon cancellations, a new workflow has been introduced for jobs that are `In Progress`.
-    *   Either party can initiate a cancellation request, changing the job status to `Cancellation Proposed`.
-    *   The other party is notified and must either "Accept" or "Decline" the request.
-    *   If accepted, the job is marked as `Cancelled`, and the Job Giver is prompted for a refund.
-If declined, the job reverts to `In Progress`.
-This avoids the confrontational dispute system for cooperative cases.
+*   **Mutual Cancellation:** Either party can initiate a cancellation request for `In Progress` jobs.
+The other party is notified to "Accept" or "Decline."
+If accepted, the job is marked `Cancelled`, and the Job Giver is prompted for a refund.
-*   **Offer Expiration (Installer):**
-    *   If an installer fails to accept an offer within the time limit, they are penalized with a small reputation point deduction.
-    *   They are then given a one-time option on the job page to "Request to Re-apply," which notifies the Job Giver and makes them eligible for selection again.
+*   **Offer Expiration (Installer):** If an installer fails to accept an offer within the time limit, they are penalized with a small reputation point deduction.
+They are then given a one-time option on the job page to "Request to Re-apply," which notifies the Job Giver and makes them eligible for selection again.
 *   **Funding Timeout (Job Giver):** A scheduled function (`handleUnfundedJobs`) runs every 6 hours.
 If a "Pending Funding" job's `fundingDeadline` passes, it is automatically "Cancelled," and both parties are notified.
 *   **Unbid Jobs (Job Giver):** If a job receives no bids, its status becomes "Unbid."
 The Job Giver is presented with two recovery options:
     *   **Repost:** Instantly create a new job using the old one as a template.
-    *   **AI Smart Roster (Premium Feature):** A subscribed Job Giver can use an AI tool to find the top 3-5 matching installers from the entire platform.
-They can then re-list the job and send private invitations to this curated roster.
+    *   **Promote & Re-list:** Add a commission-free `travelTip` to the job and set a new deadline to attract a wider range of installers.

 ### Platform Management & Monetization
 *   **Admin Dashboard & Reports:** A comprehensive backend for administrators to manage the platform, featuring KPI cards, charts on user growth and financials, and data export capabilities.